apache/cloudstack-documentation/source/adminguide/systemvm.rst

 -  Set up SSL certificate for specific FQDN and configure a load-balancer with optional ssl offloading.

-Changing the Console Proxy SSL Certificate and Domain
+Changing the Console Proxy SSL Certificate and Domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The administrator can configure SSL encryption  by selecting a domain